 A key development for the profession was AMHCA's creation of education and training standards for mental health counselors in 1979.
 The Council for Accreditation of Counseling and Related Educational Programs (CACREP) adopted and adapted these AMHCA training standards in 1988 when it established the first set of accreditation standards for master's programs in clinical mental health counseling.
 In keeping with AMHCA standards, CACREP accreditation standards for the mental health counseling specialty have consistently required 60 semester hours of graduate coursework.
-AMHCA remained an active advocate for vigorous clinical training standards through the 2009 CACREP accreditation standards revision process, during which community counseling accreditation standards.
+AMHCA remained an active advocate for vigorous clinical training standards through the 2009 CACREP accreditation standards revision process, during which community counseling accreditation standards were merged into the new clinical mental health counseling standards.
 After careful review, AMHCA endorsed the clinical mental health counseling standards.

 Another important step in the further professionalization of clinical mental health counseling, AMHCA established the National Academy of Certified Mental Health Counselors, the first credentialing body for clinical mental health counselors, and gave its first certification examination in 1979.
-In 1993, this certified clinical mental health counselor credential (CCMHC) was absorbed into the National Board for Certified Counselors credentialing process where it remains.
-AMHCA clinical standards have always recognized and incorporated the CCMHC credential as an important means of recognizing that a clinical mental health counselor has metindependent clinical practices tandards, despite significant differences that exist among state counselor licensure laws, as well as among educational and training programs.
+In 1993, this certified clinical mental health counselor credential (CCMHC) was transferred to the National Board for Certified Counselors (NBCC).
+NBCC provides the Board Certification fo CCMHCs.
+AMHCA clinical standards have always recognized and incorporated the CCMHC credential as an important means of recognizing that a clinical mental health counselor has met independent clinical practice standards, despite significant differences that exist among state counselor licensure laws, as well as among educational and training programs.

-Finally, since 1979, AMHCA published the Journal of Mental HealthCounseling, which has become widely recognized and cited as an important contributor to the research and professional literature on clinical mental health counseling.
+Finally, since 1979, AMHCA published the Journal of Mental Health Counseling, which has become widely recognized and cited as an important contributor to the research and professional literature on clinical mental health counseling.

 Taken together, these four mechanisms (definition of scope of practice; educational and training standards, professional practice standards and code of ethics; credentialing; and professional journal) resulted in the recognition of clinical mental health counseling as an important profession to be included in our health care system.
-In recognition of the central importance of vigorous professional educational and clinical practice standards, AMHCA has periodically revised its professional standards in 1993-94, 2003, and 2010-11 to reflect evolving practice requirements.
+In recognition of the central importance of vigorous professional educational and clinical practice standards, AMHCA has periodically revised its professional standards in 1993-94, 1999, 2003, and 2010-11 to reflect evolving practice requirements.
 These professional standards, as well as the 2015 AMHCA Code of Ethics, constitute the basis from which AMHCA continues to advocate for, and seek to advance, the practice of clinical mental health counseling.

 II.
-Educational and Pre-degree Clinical Training Standards Required Education: Master's in Clinical Mental Health Counseling (60 semester hours)
+Educational and Pre-degree Clinical Training StandardsRequired Education: Master's in Clinical Mental Health Counseling (60 semester hours)